 Ngong Road Children Association is fortunate to have a dedicated and talented staff in Nairobi.
-We employ our Executive Director, caseworkers, a bookkeeper, a computer instructor and part-time “volunteer” case workers who receive a small stipend.
+We employ our Programme Director, Caseworkers, ICT coordinator, Accounts & Procurement Assistants and part-time “volunteer” case workers who receive a small stipend.

 Maureen Mulievi, Programme Director.

 Maureen Mulievi joined NRCA in August 2016 as our new Program Director.
-Maureen has brought a level of professionalism and experience in non-profit organization leadership that we have all appreciated.
+She has brought a level of professionalism and experience in non-profit organization leadership that we all appreciate.

-She is in her mid-30s, married and has two small children;
+She is in her mid-30s, married and has two young children;

 Kelvin Thuku, ICT Coordinator.

 Kelvin has been the Computer Lab Instructor and office IT resource since April 2013.
-He has a Diploma in Computer Studies from the Technical University of Kenya and a Diploma in Education from Kenya Technical Trainers College.
-He specialized in computer hardware repair and maintenance, software development and maintenance, ICT training, networking and database management among others.
+He has trained in Information Technology and Technical Education where he specialized in computer hardware repair and maintenance, software development and maintenance, ICT training, networking and database management among others.

 Kelvin was raised by a single mother in Kangemi slum in Nairobi.
-After high school his mother could not pay for his full college fee so he was supported by an uncle for his college education.
+After high school he was supported by an uncle for his college education.
 This taught him the value of education support and he worked hard so as not to let his uncle down.
 His biggest academic achievement was when he was named the best student in Kenya Technical Trainers College.

 Kelvin enjoys teaching computer knowledge to students and aspires to inspire them by offering the best computer training he can.
 He also feels that the organization is giving hope to children just as he was given hope by his uncle.
 Kelvin believes that the biggest gift you can give to your kids is education because knowledge is power.
 He feels this this is being realized in NRCA he sees that education has opened employment opportunities to the vulnerable students in the program.
 Kelvin delights in being a part of the NRCA mission and sees it coming to life.